yurichen17/yurichen17.github.io/index.md

 - All projects from the class EECS 281 - Data Structures and Algorithms
 - All projects from the class EECS 280 - Programming and Intro Data Structures
 - All projects from the class EECS 101 - Introduction to Computers and Programming

+## Other fun projects I've worked on

+- Drew illustrations for the book Attachment-Based Yoga & Meditation by Deidre Fay.
+- Created a logo for a restaurant in Cambridge, MA, called Sakana.

   <!--